-Name of Contractor

-Name of project

-Project Duration Start date : End:

-DMP Version

-Date Amended, if any

-Name of all authors, and ORCID number for each author

-WYDOT Project Number
+WYDOT Project Number:

-Name of all peer reviewed publications which have been generated using data from this project

-Any Digital Object Identifier (DOI), including any CROSSREF number, which has been assigned to any peer reviewed publication or data generated by this project

-URLs for all peer reviewed publications which have been generated using data from this project
+- Name of all peer reviewed publications, which have been generated using data from this project to include: - Any Digital Object Identifier (DOI), assigned to any peer reviewed publication or data generated by this project: - URLs for all peer reviewed publications which have been generated using data from this project: - Dataset URL, if available:

-RiP RH Display ID Number

-Dataset URL, if available

 What constitutes data will be determined by the Principle Investigator, Project Champion, and the Research Manager.
 In general, your plan should address final research data.
 This includes recorded factual material commonly accepted in the scientific community as necessary to validate research findings.
 Final research data do not include laboratory notebooks, partial datasets, preliminary analyses, drafts of scientific papers, plans for future research, peer review reports, communications with colleagues, or physical objects, such as gels or laboratory specimens.
-See Chapter 12, subsections 12.2 and 12.3 for full details on what data to retain.
 As part of your research, you may also generate unique data, which are data that cannot be readily replicated.
 Your DMP should also address unique data that may arise from your research.

 WYDOT expects the timely release and sharing of data to be no later than the acceptance for publication of the main findings from the final dataset, unless the Principle Investigator will be embargoing the data.
-In such a case, the data cannot be embargoed for a period longer than twelve (12) months.
-See Chapter 12, subsection 12.13 and 12.14 for information on retention and embargos.
+In such a case, the data cannot be embargoed for a period longer than 12 months.
+See Chapter 11 for information on retention and embargos.